Categorías

 Amazon Bird -Rainforest Trip

-These seven unique species are only a small percentage of the 1,300 bird species found in the Amazon (which is why it is the perfect place for bird watching).
+These Amazon Bird -Rainforest Trip -seven unique species are only a small percentage of the 1,300 bird species found in the Amazon (which is why it is the perfect place for bird watching).
 Feathers are all the rage, either blending in or standing out for these Amazon rainforest animals.

 Macaw feathers come in almost any color, with red, yellow, green, and blue being the most common.
 The scarlet macaw is the best known, with its distinct red, yellow, and blue feathers.
 It is common for macaws to gather at clay licks in search of salt.
 This allows many visitors to Puerto Maldonado the opportunity to see these majestic birds in the wild.